AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-migrate-data.md

 PolyBase also provides a high-performance option for loading the data.
 However, that does mean using two tools instead of one.
 If you need the best performance then use PolyBase.
 If you want a single tool experience (and the data is not massive) then ADF is your answer.

+> [!NOTE]
-> [AZURE.NOTE] PolyBase requires your data files to be in UTF-8.
+> PolyBase requires your data files to be in UTF-8.
 This is ADF Copy's default encoding so there is nothing to change.
 This is just a reminder to not change the default behavior of ADF Copy.

 Head over to the following article for some great [ADF samples][ADF samples].

 ## Integration Services
 Integration Services (SSIS) is a powerful and flexible Extract Transform and Load (ETL) tool that supports complex workflows, data transformation, and several data loading options.
 Use SSIS to simply transfer data to Azure or as part of a broader migration.

+> [!NOTE]
-> [AZURE.NOTE] SSIS can export to UTF-8 without the byte order mark in the file.
+> SSIS can export to UTF-8 without the byte order mark in the file.
 To configure this you must first use the derived column component to convert the character data in the data flow to use the 65001 UTF-8 code page.
 Once the columns have been converted, write the data to the flat file destination adapter ensuring that 65001 has also been selected as the code page for the file.

 SSIS connects to SQL Data Warehouse just as it would connect to a SQL Server deployment.
 However, your connections will need to be using an ADO.NET connection manager.
 You should also take care to configure the "Use bulk insert when available" setting to maximize throughput.
 Please refer to the [ADO.NET destination adapter][ADO.NET destination adapter] article to learn more about this property

+> [!NOTE]
-> [AZURE.NOTE] Connecting to Azure SQL Data Warehouse by using OLEDB is not supported.
+> Connecting to Azure SQL Data Warehouse by using OLEDB is not supported.

 In addition, there is always the possibility that a package might fail due to throttling or network issues.
 Design packages so they can be resumed at the point of failure, without redoing work that completed before the failure.